 Rick Nash has 5 goals in his past 7 games, showing why he is considered to be one of the best goal scorers today.
 Chris Kreider has also picked up the slack, with 4 goals in his past 7 games.
 But the most encouraging news is that goaltender Henrik Lundqvist has shown enormous signs of improvement with several dominant performances this week.

 Lundqvist’s statistics are much better from when he started, with 2.92 goals against average and a .905 save percentage.
-Lundqvist has also won six straight decisions, with the offensive surge by the Rangers taking a lot of pressure
+Lundqvist has also won six straight decisions, with the offensive surge by the Rangers taking a lot of pressure off him.

 The Rangers’ power play has been the difference so far during this winning streak, as it has jumped to third-best in percentage at 25.8 percent, while converting on 8 of their last 19 power plays, a 42.1 percent success rate.